 The LineFly aerial robot eliminates the need for a helicopter install and, obviously, dramatically increases safety by removing the potential dangers associated with helicopter installations.
 It also provides a much more cost effective, and much less labor intensive option.

 Not only does our ability to provide a completely autonomous installation of 24 Power Line Sentry Bird Flight Diverters set us apart, but truly every feature we mentioned provides superior visibility and a more effective collision prevention.

 Yes, the aerial robot install is very cool indeed, no arguing there, but from the rubber hose that does not abrade the wire, to the incredible reflecting abilities we achieve with the prismatic yellow and the glow-in-the-dark white, to the A-frame double-winged shape, every aspect of the Power Line Sentry Bird Flight Diverter provides superior visibility.

 Bird Flight Diverters are important everywhere there are birds and wires.
-We know it is a deadly combination and that every species of bird can be impacted (aka killed).
+We know it is a deadly combination and that every species of bird can be fatally impacted.

 In the past, the utility industry focus has been on eliminating wildlife electrocutions on live lines and equipment because that is where the evidence of a kill is visible.
 However, research has shown that 3 to 5 times as many birds die from collisions with the wires.
 The main reason is that usually only larger birds, such a raptors, have the wing span necessary for an electrocution event.
 However, any bird large or small can collide with the suspended wires they do not see.